j0liver/webapi-challenge/README.md

 - [x] Describe Middleware?
     functions that have acess to req, res, and next
 - [x] Describe a Resource?
-    D
+    Resoures are anthing that can be used
-- [x] What can the API return to help clients know if a request was successful? by http status
+- [x] What can the API return to help clients know if a request was successful? by http statuses
 - [x] How can we partition our application into sub-applications?
-    Routing
+    Routing and seperating differnt crud on seperate data
 ## Minimum Viable Product

 - [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.